Montreal Metro: Fares

 Fare payment is via a barrier system accepting magnetic tickets and RFID-like contactless cards.
 A rechargeable contactless smart card called Opus was unveiled on April 21, 2008; it provides seamless integration with other transit networks of neighbouring cities by being capable of holding multiple transport tickets: tickets, books or subscriptions, a subscription for Montreal only and commuter train tickets.
 Moreover, unlike the magnetic stripe cards, which had been sold alongside the new Opus cards up until May 2009, the contactless cards are not at risk of becoming demagnetized and rendered useless and do not require patrons to slide them through a reader.

-Since 2015, customers have been able to purchase an Opus card reader to recharge their personal card online from a computer.
-In April 2024, the ARTM added an option to recharge an Opus card directly from the Chrono mobile app.
-In 2016, the STM is developing a smart phone application featuring NFC technology, which could replace the Opus card.
+From 2015 onwards, customers were able to purchase an Opus card reader to recharge their personal card online from a computer, through Opus en ligne ("Opus Online").
+In 2016, the STM began internal testing for NFC-based mobile payments on smartphone as an alternative to physical Opus cards.
+In April 2024, the ARTM added an option to recharge an Opus card directly from its Chrono mobile app, and discontinued Opus en ligne on 30 June.
+In late 2025, the ARTM launched a closed beta option to use virtual fares directly in the Chrono app for select users, with the feature rolled out gradually as a public beta for Android users in July 2026.
+Rollout to all platforms is expected by the end of 2026.